 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-In order for comparisons with identifiable competitor products to be clear and easily understood by consumers, the CAP Code requires that ads “must objectively compare one or more material, relevant, verifiable, and representative feature of those products (rule 3.35).
-In line with CAP advice on verifiability, we advise that advertisers give consumers enough information about the comparison to understand it and include a signpost in the ad to that information (please see our advice on Comparisons: Verifiability).
+In order for comparisons with identifiable competitor products to be clear and easily understood by consumers, the CAP Code requires that ads “must objectively compare one or more material, relevant, verifiable, and representative feature of those products” (rule 3.35).
+Consumers should be able to check the basis of such comparisons and advertisers should signpost that information in the ad.
+(Comparisons: Verifiability).

 Do not use property portal data for general sales superiority claims

 The ASA has investigated and upheld complaints about superiority claims based only on website data taken from property portals (for example, Rightmove, Zoopla and PrimeLocation).
-Not every estate agent is guaranteed to list all of their properties on a particular portal and, because the data available is dependent on estate agents manually updating the houses they have for sale, potential for discrepancies can arise between the number of properties listed as ‘For Sale’ or ‘Sold’ and the number of properties an agent has sold or has on its books.
-The ASA has therefore concluded that basing unqualified sales claims on property portal data is an inadequate method of substantiating comparative claims about property sales (Jonathan Waters Estate Agent Ltd, 4 March 2009).
+Not every estate agent lists all their properties on a particular portal and, because the data available is dependent on estate agents manually updating the houses they have for sale, discrepancies can arise between the number of properties listed as ‘For Sale’ or ‘Sold’ and the number of properties an agent has sold or has on its books.
+The ASA has ruled that property portal data is an inadequate method of substantiating comparative claims about property sales (Jonathan Waters Estate Agent Ltd, 4 March 2009).
 In one case, the ASA understood that Rightmove judged estate agents on a combination of the number of new instructions they posted and the amount of stock they held.
 Again, the ASA concluded that this was not an adequate basis for leadership claims (Churchill International Ltd, 1 December 2010).

 Qualify claims based on property portal clearly